deividfoggi/graph-change-notifications/README.md

 ## Deployment

 To deploy the Azure Functions to Azure, Open Azure extension > Workspace > right click on Local Project folder > Deploy to Azure.

+Re-run the scenariosn but now using function endpoint to create the subscription.

 ## License